Ficinia spiralis: Conservation

-Pīngao is an important sand-binding plant, but is out-competed by introduced sand binding species such as marram and Pinus radiata, and introduced weeds such as yellow tree lupins.
+Prior to European settlement, pīngao was extremely widespead across sand dunes in New Zealand and the Chatham Islands, and has become displaced by introduced species, such as marram and Pinus radiata, and introduced weeds such as yellow tree lupins.
 Marram and pines create more stable dunes, so during colonisation large areas of pīngao were burnt.
 It is now restricted to scattered patches around coastal New Zealand, and is actively planted by community groups and the Department of Conservation when restoring native ecosystems.